gallati/stellarpy/README.md

 ## Units

 In order to properly estimate the variables of the star, the unit system adopted for internal calculations of the model varies with respect to CGS.
-However, both input and output values of the model can be converted to solar units.
+However, both input and output values of the model can be expressed in any unit system using Quantity objects from astropy.

     radius (r)                         ->   1e10 cm
     pressure (P)                       ->   1e15 dyn cm^-2